 How Does A Permanent Injury Affect Virginia Workers’ Compensation

 After a serious workers’ compensation injury, you may be treating with a doctor or other health care providers for quite a while until your injury is stabilized.
 You may be sent for CT scans, MRIs, or other testing to determine the extent of your injury.
 You may also be asked to attend physical therapy to help you recover and get back to your pre-injury level of physical activity.
-But, what happens if your injury is permanent and how does a permanent injury affect your Virgina workers’ compensation claim?
+But, what happens if your injury is permanent and how does a permanent injury affect your Virginia workers’ compensation claim?

-Permanent Injury and Maximum Medical Improvement (MMI)
+Permanent Partial Disability and Maximum Medical Improvement (MMI)

 After you have treated with your medical providers for a while, they may determine that you have reached what’s called “maximum medical improvement.”
 Basically, this means that your injury has probably gotten as good as it’s going to get and you have recovered as much as you can.
 This does not mean that the doctor won’t continue to treat your injuries.
 Many doctors will continue to offer treatment to help reduce the injured person’s pain, long after the victim has reached maximum medical improvement with a permanent injury.

 Even after you reach maximum medical improvement, you may still have some lingering medical issues related to your injury.
 For instance, if you injured your hand, you might still have difficulty moving it in all directions.
 If your doctor says some of your injury might be permanent, you may be entitled to receive additional compensation from the workers’ compensation insurance carrier for the permanency.
+This is often called permanent partial disability.

 Permanent Injury and Functional Capacity Evaluation (FCE)